-Student must register for the test‐out in 226 Atanasoff Hall prior to the exam.
+Students must register for the test‐out by Qualtrics prior to the exam.
 Once you register for the test, you will be billed $100 on your University Bill no matter what occurs ‐‐ failure to take the test, failing the test or passing the test.

 - Arrive several minutes before the scheduled exam time.
 These are timed tests ‐‐ no one will be admitted after the exam begins.

-- Bring photo identification to present for admittance to the testing room.
+- Bring your ISU card to gain admittance to the testing room.

 - Please bring a sharpened #2 pencil with you.
-No dictionaries or calculators allowed.
+No dictionaries or calculators are allowed.

 - Each test may be taken only once.

-- There are no sample or practice exams available.
+There are no sample or practice exams available, except for the COM S 127 course materials linked here https://stevekautz.com/cs127/misc/testout_info_practice_problems.pdf and the 227 course materials linked here https://stevekautz.com/cs227f20/cs227f20_archived.html.
 Any college text may be used to prepare for the tests.

 Credit earned by examination is not used in computing grade point averages.
 However, credit earned does become part of your official record and may be applied toward graduation requirements at Iowa State University.
 Iowa State University does not set a maximum number of credits that you may earn by examination.
 However, at least one year of residence is required for graduation.

 To receive information about test-out and a Qualtrics link, please email email@example.com.
 Include the course number for which you would like to attempt test-out.

 TRANSFER CREDIT EVALUATION will be done only during the first three weeks of Fall and Spring semesters.

 In order to graduate with a Bachelors in Computer Science, at least 15 credits from the list of required courses in the major at 300‐level or above must be taken while in residence at ISU.